chtgupta/flutter-asset-showcase/README.md

 - Generates an HTML showcase for assets in a specified directory.
 - Supports sorting assets by name or size.
+- Supports filtering assets based on file extensions.
 - Includes a search bar for quickly finding assets.
-- Displays file type indicators for different asset types.
 - Provides a responsive and interactive user interface.
 - Easy to customize and integrate into your projects.